 Study participants and federal agency points of contact identified eight agencies in the scope of the study with portfolios of research in HSR and PCR, according to the definitions of the study: the Administration for Community Living (ACL), AHRQ, the Office of the Assistant Secretary for Planning and Evaluation (ASPE), the Centers for Disease Control and Prevention (CDC), the Centers for Medicare and Medicaid Services (CMS), the Health Resources and Services Administration (HRSA), the National Institutes of Health (NIH), and the Veterans Health Administration (VHA).

 These agencies have developed research portfolios of HSR and PCR around focus areas that address the requirements of their individual congressional authorizations, missions, and operational needs.
 The agency portfolios differ along three key dimensions—scope of the health care system examined, research objectives, and research audiences—which reflect distinct agency emphases in HSR and PCR.
-For example, study participants across the range of stakeholders noted AHRQ as the only federal agency that has statutory authorizations to generate HSR and be the home for federal PCR, and the unique focus of its research portfolio on system-based outcomes (e.g., making health care safer, higher quality, more accessible, equitable, and affordable) and approaches to implementing improvements across U.S. health care settings and populations.
+For example, study participants across the range of stakeholders noted AHRQ as the only federal agency that has statutory authorizations to generate HSR and a mission to do so across the U.S. healthcare system.
+It is also the agency authorized to serve as the home for federal PCR.
+Study participants further emphasized the unique focus of AHRQ's research portfolio on system-based outcomes (e.g., making health care safer, higher quality, more accessible, equitable, and affordable) and approaches to implementing improvements throughout health care settings and populations in the United States.